smmoosavi/jsx-xml/README.md

 npm install jsx-xml --save
 ```

-Maybe you need to add `babel-plugin-transform-react-jsx` package if it did not installed before.
+You need to add the `babel-plugin-transform-react-jsx` package if not already installed.

 ## usage